 - In some cases, when a salaried/exempt employee has worked a reduced or intermittent work schedule under the Family and Medical Leave Act (FMLA).
 (You can convert a salaried employee to an hourly rate during the time he or she is on intermittent or reduced-workweek FMLA leave without destroying the person’s exempt status.)

-Taking the time to learn which employee absences are allowable wage deductions will save you problems down the road, should an exempt employee ever challenge their status and claim overtime, or an hourly employee allege discrimination.
+Understanding which employee absences are allowable wage deductions will save you problems down the road.
+This is especially important if an exempt employee ever challenges his or her status and claims overtime, or an hourly employee alleges discrimination.